-The CCG ended the financial year with an in-year surplus of £0.7m and a cumulative deficit position of £123.3m.
+The CCG ended the financial year with an in-year deficit of £1.3m and a cumulative deficit position of £7.4m.
 This is in the context of a temporary financial framework being in operation in 2020/21 due to COVID-19.
 In the first six months of 2020/21, the CCG was given a budget to operate within and any variances from this budget for either COVID or non COVID expenditure were then funded retrospectively so that for the first six months of the year the CCG reported a break even position.
 Further funding was provided for the latter six months of the year which included funding for estimated COVID costs and there was a clear expectation that organisations would manage within this funding and report a break even position.

 The ongoing impact of the COVID-19 pandemic has required the CCG to review whether this creates material uncertainty regarding its going concern status.

 At this time, it is judged that the going concern status of the organisation remains unchanged however it is recognised that there has been a significant impact on how we operate.
 Our assessment of going concern is made on the basis that Government support is available to the NHS for all COVID-19 related costs and the CCG is fully participating in all financial returns and reviews.

-The CCG has taken steps to maintain business continuity for the finance function during this time in order that payments and collection of debt are not materially impacted.
+The CCG have taken steps to maintain business continuity for the finance function during this time in order that payments and collection of debt are not materially impacted.
 These steps include securing remote access to financial systems for all finance staff and budget holders, and working with our third party providers (Midlands & Lancashire CSU and Shared Business Services), to ensure transactional processing is not adversely affected.
 This is evidenced in the low value of the CCG's aged debt and its continued high achievement against the Better Payment Practice Code.

-Although the financial position of the clinical commissioning group indicates some uncertainty over its finances, the Governing Body, having made appropriate enquiries, have reasonable expectations over the continuity of services and the adequacy of resources to continue in operational existence for the foreseeable future (in its merged form with NHS Telford and Wrekin CCG).
+Although the financial position of the clinical commissioning group and the issue of a Section 30 report by the Secretary of State for Health indicates some uncertainty over the CCG's ability to continue as a going concern, the Governing Body, having made appropriate enquiries, have reasonable expectations that the CCG will have adequate resources to continue in operational existence for the foreseeable future.